Nebukam/PCGExtendedToolkit/_sources/nodes/pathfinder/pathfinding-edges-plot.md

 > - Enabling `Global Visited Weight` breaks parallelism.
 Tasks are still ran asynchronously, but each path must wait for the previous one to be computed.
 Impact is usually negligible, but if you have *lots* of paths, it may take noticeably more time to process.

 ---
-# Inputs
-## Plots
-The plot input supports an unlimited amount of points dataset.
-Each Plot dataset is interpreted as a list of point that must be connected by a single path, in order, then merged into a single consolidated path.

----
-# Outputs
-## Paths
-A point dataset for each path generated.
-Points in the dataset are ordered linearily from start to end.

----
 # Modules

 ## Available {% include lk id='Search' %} modules